null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/ishmael_shi.png)
 ![](charts/ishmael_shi_prime.png)

 Above her health threshold, Shi Ishmael has the damage of Shi Don but not remotely as much clash power.
-However, dropping below half effectively gives her S tier numbers via a better Cloud Cutter.
+However, dropping below half health effectively gives her a better Cloud Cutter.
 Having decent numbers on S1 provides a solid baseline damage output as well.

 Maintaining her prime state is impractical outside of Refraction Railway.
 Needing to go through at least one stagger forces a dead turn, and staying there often causes healing options to prioritize her, which may be awkward to manage.
 If one intends to play her without managing the threshold and trusting it to kick in when necessary, the other members of A tier may be more consistent options.

 Additionally, there is speculation that Shi Ishmael at UT2 may be more performant than Shi Ishmael at UT3.
 Since her S3 is not particularly strong, keeping it out of the skill pool may result in sleeker performance.
-A similar logic applies to KK Hong Lu.
+This is also important for mirror dungeon speed optimization to avoid animation lockouts, but this tidbit does not factor into her ranking.

 ---